• Skip to main content

 July 5, 2022 by Chelsea Findling Leave a Comment

-This post may contain affiliate links.
-If you purchase through my links, I might receive a small commission, at no additional cost to you.
+This post contains some affiliate links.
+As an Amazon Associate, if you purchase through my links, I earn from qualifying purchases.
+I might receive a small commission, at no additional cost to you.
+Thanks for your support!

 Group selfie before backpacking Poboktan trail successfully with our raincoats, pack covers, poles and gaiters in our backpacks.